apptainer/singularity-userdocs/_build/html/_sources/running_services.rst.txt

 Why container instances?
 ------------------------

-Let’s say I want to run a web server.
+Suppose you want to run a web server.
 With nginx, that is pretty simple, I install nginx and start the service:

 .. code-block:: none